 Soon after this, rapping became one of the most popular genres of music out there!

 Firstly, it is important to get to grips with the basics.
 That means learning how to write a rap song using music theory (Rhythm, Chords, Melody) and a step by step song structure.
 It really doesn’t matter what the content is yet, as this can come later.

 The most important things are that you love rapping, are interested in learning, and want to start rapping and start developing your skills.
 A strong work ethic is highly recommended.
 So from a songwriting perspective, start writing and rap about anything!

 Wondering how to write rap lyrics?
 Take inspiration from the world around you, especially your own personal experiences, as this can help the words to flow naturally.

 If you keep a diary, a good tip is to look over what you have written, absorb your thoughts and feelings and turn them into lyrics.
-You could always buy yourself a rhyming dictionary, use our rhyming words tool, or check out these songwriting apps if you are struggling with rhyming your lyrics.
+You could always try a word generator or buy yourself a rhyming dictionary.
+Or, use our rhyming words tool, or check out these songwriting apps if you are struggling with rhyming your lyrics.

 Another good tip for how to make rap lyrics or write rap songs is to listen to lots of rap music!
 This way you can immerse yourself in the style and garner inspiration from your favourite artists.

 Listen to old-school rap artists like Kurtis Blow and The Sugarhill Gang, or to artists like Eminem whose style is more complex and fast-paced.
 For girl freestyle rap lyrics, we recommend Nicki Minaj!